Dalmatian Breed Summary

 Energetic, Intelligent, Loving, Friendly and Sensitive

 They are also an incredibly agile breed which can be seen through their muscular and sleek appearances.
-For this reason, they normally do very well as doggy sports and competitions as well.
+For this reason, they normally do very well in sports and competitions.
 Additionally, their lovely personalities mean they make lovely family pets!

 Fun Fact: It's thought the reason they are so popular is down to the film 101 Dalmations!

 |Kennel Club Group||Utility|

 |Lifespan||10 - 13 years|